 - Grease a large wide bottomed pan or flatboard with butter and leave aside.
 We call this pan a thala.

 - Grind the walnuts to a powder or paste and leave aside.

 - Boil the milk in a thick bottomed or non-stick pan till it reduces to half or a third of the amount.

 - Add in the sugar and stir with a wooden spoon.

 - Once the sugar has melted, add in the butter, powdered or grated walnuts, and vanilla essence and stir continuously till it thickens.

-- Lastly, you'll add in the cocoa powder and stir for about an hour till the fudge starts to leave the sides.
+- Lastly, you'll add in the cocoa powder or cacao powder and stir for about an hour till the fudge starts to leave the sides.

 - Do the ball test now.
 For this test, you butter your fingers and try to form a ball with that fudge.
 If a ball forms, the walnut fudge is ready to be moulded.
 If you can't form a ball, just keep stirring, and try making a ball again after a few minutes.
 Repeat this step till the ball is formed; then pour out the fudge onto a greased tray and form into a large ball.